 Here, he tells us about the role of colour in his life and in his work…

 My earliest colour memories were of greys and rusts.

 Growing up in 1950’s London does seem a bit monochrome in retrospect and my family were rag and bone men and scrap metal dealers so those hues permeate my childhood memories in an almost Proustian way.

 Then the Swinging Sixties arrived and Pop Art burst upon the scene.
 I vividly recall wearing my Lord Kitchener’s Red Army jacket down Portobello Road in 1968.

-Bob: Colours that I use sparingly are yellows and greens.
-I do think these need to be used judiciously in art or decoration as they can be discordant.
+I tend to use yellows and greens sparingly – I think they need to be used judiciously in art or decoration as they can be discordant.

-I am a fan of ochre especially in combination with blues and black, but avoid the more citric and creamy yellows and still have nightmares about an ex neighbour’s avocado bathroom suite.
+I am a fan of ochre especially in combination with blues and black, but avoid the more citric and creamy yellows and still have nightmares about an ex-neighbour’s avocado bathroom suite.

 One colour combination I see every day that sparks joy is the blue English Hedonists plaque on my studio wall which is roughly painted with Moroccan ochre pigment.

 I took this literally and wore a bold African silk shirt blasting out every colour under the sun.
 Unfortunately it didn’t translate well to a Somerset church in February with everyone else wearing black.